-- (1) An Other Listed Issuer can apply to list its securities on the Exchange by following the procedures set out in this Part.
+(1) An Other Listed Issuer can apply to list its securities on the Exchange by following the procedures set out in this Part.
 Upon acceptance, the Other Listed Issuer will become a Listed Issuer and subject to all of the provisions of this Listing Manual unless explicitly exempted by the Exchange.
-Notwithstanding anything else herein, such issuer must contemporaneously File all documents filed with the other Recognized Exchange with the Exchange as required by this Listing Manual. - (2) The Exchange will consider granting exemptions in respect of provisions of this Listing Manual for Other Listed Issuers.
+Notwithstanding anything else herein, such issuer must contemporaneously File all documents filed with the other Recognized Exchange with the Exchange as required by this Listing Manual.